How to make your dorm room feel like your smart home | CNN Underscored

 Roku Streaming Stick+ ($39.99, originally $49.99; amazon.com)

 A slightly larger version of our pick for best budget TV in 2021, this Vizio V-Series offers great picture quality and is definitely a good size for your dorm room.
-It also offers Vizio’s Smartcast interface which is solid, but we think it’s best paired with a streaming stick.
-You could easily connect a Fire TV Stick, Chromecast or a Roku Streaming Stick+ to this TV.
-It can be controller with your voice through Amazon Alex and you can cast from your devices using AirPlay or Chromecast.
+It also offers Vizio’s Smartcast interface, which is solid, but we think it’s best paired with a streaming stick.
+You could easily connect a Fire TV Stick, Chromecast or Roku Streaming Stick+ to this TV.
+It can be controlled with your voice through Amazon Alexa, and you can cast from your devices using AirPlay or Chromecast.

 More smart gadgets